-This section presents the results of potential output and output gap based on the methods used for this study.
-In order to address the problem of end-point bias, the real GDP series has been extended up to 2020 by using the growth projection of 7.2 percent for 2018 as stated in the Government Budget of Nepal for fiscal year 2017/18 and the growth forecasts by IMF for the period 2019 and 2020.
-This extended sample has been used in case of univariate filtering techniques sensitive to end point bias.
+This section presents the results of potential output and output gap estimates based on the methods used for this study.
+In order to address the problem of end-point bias, the real GDP series has been extended up to 2019 by using the growth projection of the 14th Plan.
+This extended sample has been used in case of univariate filtering techniques sensitive to endpoint bias.